andrewjstone/concord-bft/messages/spec.md

  * map - A lexicographically sorted list of key-value pairs
  * oneof - A sum type (tagged union) containing exactly one of the given messages. oneof types cannot contain primitives or compount types, they can only refer to messages.
 This is useful for deserializing a set of related messages into a given wrapper type. oneofs cannot be recursive either, as the parsing must be capable of terminating.

+# Comments

+Comments must be on their own line and start with the `#` character.
+Leading whitespace is allowed.

  # Serialized Representations